Jjzme2/My_Next_Step/_dev/tasks/2024/November/JWTTasks.md

 - [ ] **Task 13:** Store tokens securely on the client side.
   - Store JWT tokens securely on the client side, preferably in HTTP-only cookies to prevent access by JavaScript and reduce the risk of XSS attacks.

+- [ ] **Task 14:** Implement token revocation in the `application/server/_controllers/jwtTokenController.js` file.
+  - Add a new function `revokeToken` to handle token revocation requests and update the `deleteToken` function to mark tokens as revoked instead of deleting them.

 ## Security Considerations